dyhes/zulip/docs/tutorials/reading-list.md

 The topics cover a wide variety of topics, from basic Python coding to general developing guidelines.

-Feel free to create a pull request in Zulip's [GitHub repository](https://github.com/zulip/zulip/) with any interesting books, articles or videos you would like to see in this list.
+Feel free to create a pull request in Aloha's [GitHub repository](https://github.com/zulip/zulip/) with any interesting books, articles or videos you would like to see in this list.

 Some titles have been shortened for organizational purposes.